PuuTzzA/wikifinder/README.md

 # wikifinder

-A quick way to find random Wikipedia articles with more than a specified amount of views.
+A quick way to find random Wikipedia Articles or get the amount of Views of a specific article.

 Hosted via Github pages on: https://puutzza.github.io/wikifinder/